neelgandhi26/Telco-Churn-Analysis/README.md

 ![alt text](https://github.com/neelgandhi26/Telco-Churn-Prediction/blob/master/DeviceProtection.png)
 ![alt text](https://github.com/neelgandhi26/Telco-Churn-Prediction/blob/master/Contract.png)
 ## Model Building
 First, I created two dataset, one with all independent variables (x) and one with the dependent variable (y).
 Then both dataset were split into training and test datasets using train_test_split in Sklearn.
 Next, I scaled the data using MinMaxScaler.
 Finally, I built various classifiers to predict if a customer was likely to churn or not.
+I also performed Hyper-parameter tuning to increase precision of the classifer.

-# Classifers Used:
+### Classifers Used:
 - KNN
 - SVM
 - Logisitc Regression